Explore a rewarding career as a technology consultant working for our innovative clients or join our operations teams to help grow our mission.

 We provide resources and guidance to help you prioritize your mental health, so you can maintain a long and healthy career at auticon.

-auticon’s consultants and clients are supported by our job coaches who ensure that the consultants’ work environments enable them to deliver to their full professional potential.
-Our job coaches promote inclusion and wellbeing and are integral to making sure our consultants feel supported in their assignments.
+auticon’s technologists and clients are supported by our job coaches who ensure that the technologists’ work environments enable them to deliver to their full professional potential.
+Our talented job coaches promote inclusion and well-being and are integral to making sure our technologists feel supported in their assignments.

 Our Job Coaches typically have a background in clinical psychology, performance coaching, managing anxiety disorders, special education, and vocational rehabilitation.